To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Abstract

 \section{Abstract}

 Transfer learning and ensembling are two popular techniques for improving the performance and robustness of neural networks.
 Due to the high cost of pre-training, ensembles of models fine-tuned from a single pre-trained checkpoint are often used in practice.
-Such models end up in the same basin of the loss landscape and thus have limited diversity.
-In this work, we study if it is possible to improve ensembles trained from a single pre-trained checkpoint by better exploring the pre-train basin or a close vicinity outside of it.
-We show that while exploration of the pre-train basin may be beneficial for the ensemble, leaving the basin results in losing the benefits of transfer learning and degradation of the ensemble quality.
+Such models end up in the same basin of the loss landscape, which we call the pre-train basin, and thus have limited diversity.
+In this work, we show that ensembles trained from a single pre-trained checkpoint may be improved by better exploring the pre-train basin, however, leaving the basin results in losing the benefits of transfer learning and in degradation of the ensemble quality.
+Based on the analysis of existing exploration methods, we propose a more effective modification of the Snapshot Ensembles (SSE) for transfer learning setup, StarSSE, which results in stronger ensembles and uniform model soups.